poleNgrek/Viaplay-Technical-Test/README.md

 # Viaplay-Technical-Test
 An ETL project which analyzes customers' behavior and content using the whatson and stream dataset provided by Viaplay.

-The project is done with Spark using the Java API and Maven.
+The project is done with Maven and Spark using the Java API.

 There is only one class called Logic which handles all the ETL logic.